 Calling Your Loved One

-After the 72-hour blackout period, your loved one will be able to reach out to contact you during their free time, whether this be through facility phones or their own phone.
+After the restricted period, your loved one will be able to reach out to contact you during their free time, whether this is through facility phones or their own phone.

 Detox/Medical — Ext.
 3